joolstorrentecalo/gitlab-foss/doc/ci/testing/browser_performance_testing.md

 tool, for measuring the rendering performance of web sites.
-The [Sitespeed plugin](https://gitlab.com/gitlab-org/gl-performance) that GitLab built outputs the performance score for each page analyzed in a file called `browser-performance.json` this data can be shown on merge requests.
+The [Sitespeed plugin](https://gitlab.com/gitlab-org/gl-performance) that GitLab built outputs the performance score for each page analyzed in a file called `browser-performance.json` this data can be shown on Merge Requests.

 ## Use cases